jaroslaw-weber/language-learning-rpg/README.md

 https://jaroslaw-weber.github.io/language-learning-rpg/

+now also available on mobile!

 # how to play

+- choose what do you want to learn
-- select correct answer to attack or dodge attack
+- click attack, then select correct answer
-- if you select wrong answer, your attack miss / enemy hits you
+- if you select wrong answer, your attack miss
 - collect gold and buy stronger items in shop
+- remember to buy potions when low on hp!
 - level up and go to different locations

 # screenshots